+- RESPONDING TO EMERGENCIES:

-- At the Hospital in situations which overwhelm the staff.
+- At the Hospital that may be overwhelming to staff

 - Natural Disasters

 - Multiple Car Accidents

 - Violent acts- shootings

 - Mine Disasters

 - When emergency personnel are severely injured or have died while on duty

 - Deaths of children- school shootings

-- The American Red Cross reports that 59% of Americans would be likely to seek counsel from a spiritual care provider in such circumstances.
-(Disasters or Crisis) - Chaplains are needed to respond to crisises and disasters on a large scale, in order to utilize their role and skills in an intentional manner to enhance the coping capabilities and spiritual reactions to such events.
+- The American Red Cross reports that 59

+percent of Americans would be likely to seek

+counsel from a spiritual care provider in such

+circumstances.
+(Disasters or Crisis)

+- Chaplains are needed to respond to crisises and disasters on a large scale, in order to utilize their role and skills in an intentional manner to enhance the coping capabilities and spiritual reactions to such events.